unChaz/sci-fi-5e/srd/mechanics/core_mechanics.md

 * Get a gut feeling about what course of action to follow
 * Discern whether a seemingly dead or living creature is undead

-##### Techcasting Ability
+##### Tekcasting Ability

-Clerics, druids, and rangers use Wisdom as their Techcasting ability, which helps determine the saving throw DCs of spells they cast.
+Clerics, druids, and rangers use Wisdom as their Tekcasting ability, which helps determine the saving throw DCs of tek skills they cast.

 #### Charisma